opzs/lib/README.md

 # lib

-Library to make projects I work on easier.
+Module to make projects I work on easier.